Why Shade Matters at Great American Ball Park

 Seasonal Shade Guide at Great American Ball Park

 Spring games (April-May) feature moderate Cincinnati temperatures and the sun at a moderate angle.
-Third base shade becomes increasingly important as temperatures climb through May.
+First base shade becomes increasingly important as temperatures climb through May.
 Summer games (June-August) are peak heat and humidity season in Ohio—shade becomes critical for comfort.
 The afternoon sun is strong, making upper deck overhang protection valuable.
-Third base club level and upper deck sections are preferred during summer months when heat and humidity peak.
+First base club level and upper deck sections are preferred during summer months when heat and humidity peak.

 Fall games (September-October) bring cooler temperatures but afternoon sun remains a factor.
-Third base side shade continues providing benefit and comfort.
+First base side shade continues providing benefit and comfort.
 The sun's lower autumn angle can sometimes create glare rather than shade, but structural overhangs continue providing protection.
 The riverfront location provides cooling breezes that help offset sun exposure.
 Winter (if applicable) brings reduced sun intensity.

 Pro Tips for Staying Cool